-Data / parameter: $\mathrm{EC}{\mathrm{PJ,y}}$ Data unit: MWh Description: Additional electricity consumed in year y as a result of the implementation of the project activity Source of data: Actual measurements, plant operational records Measurement Measured constantly using an electricity meter, which is calibrated regularly procedures (if any): Monitoring frequency: Continuously, aggregated monthly/yearly QA/QC procedures: Double checked with receipts of purchase for electricity (if applicable) Any comment:
+Data / parameter: $\mathrm{EC}{\mathrm{PJ},\mathrm{v}}$ Data unit: MWh Description: Additional electricity consumed in year y as a result of the implementation of the project activity Source of data: Actual measurements, plant operational records Measurement Measured constantly using an electricity meter, which is calibrated regularly procedures (if any): Monitoring frequency: Continuously, aggregated monthly/yearly QA/QC procedures: Double checked with receipts of purchase for electricity (if applicable) Any comment:

-Data / parameter: $\mathrm{EF{CO2,EL,y}}$ Data unit: t CO 2 /MWh Description: $CO_2$ emission factor for electricity consumed by the project activity in year y Source of data: Choose between the following options: • Use a default emission factor of 1.2 t CO2/MWh; Use the combined margin emission factor, determined according to the latest approved version of ACM0002; Use the approach described in small-scale methodology AMS.1.D if the quantity of electricity used by the project activity is less than 15 GWh/yr.
-Measurement - procedures (if any): Monitoring frequency: Annually QA/QC procedures: - Any comment: Only applicable if electricity is purchased from the grid and if the grid emission factor is calculated ex-post on an annual basis
+Data / parameter: $EF{CO2,EL,y}$ Data unit: t CO 2 /MWh Description: CO_2 emission factor for electricity consumed by the project activity in year y Source of data: Choose between the following options: • Use a default emission factor of 1.3 t CO2/MWh; Use the combined margin emission factor, determined according to the latest approved version of the "Tool to calculate the emission factor for an electricity system" Measurement - procedures (if any): Monitoring frequency: Annually QA/QC procedures: - Any comment: Only applicable if electricity is purchased from the grid and if the grid emission factor is calculated ex-post on an annual basis

-Data / parameter: $FC{EL,CP,k,y}$

-Data unit: Mass or volume unit

-Description: Quantity of fuel type $k$ combusted in the captive power plant at the project site in year $y$ where $k$ are the fuel types fired in the captive power plant at the

-project site in year y

-Source of data: Measurements by project participants

-Measurement Use weight or volume meters

-procedures (if any):

-Monitoring frequency: Continuously, aggregated at least annually

-QA/QC procedures: Cross-checked measurement results with the quantity of heat generated and

-fuel purchase receipts

-Any comment: Only applicable if electricity is generated on-site
+Data / parameter: $FC{EL,CP,k,y}$ Data unit: Mass or volume unit Description: Quantity of fuel type k combusted in the captive power plant at the project site in year y where k are the fuel types fired in the captive power plant at the project site in year y Source of data: Measurements by project participants Measurement Use weight or volume meters procedures (if any): Monitoring frequency: Continuously, aggregated at least annually QA/QC procedures: Cross-checked measurement results with the quantity of heat generated and fuel purchase receipts Any comment: Only applicable if electricity is generated on-site

-Data / parameter: $NCV_k$ Data unit: GJ/mass or volume unit Description: Net calorific value of fuel type $k$ where $k$ are the fuel types fired in the captive power plant at the project site in year y Source of data: Either conduct measurements or use accurate and reliable local or national data where available.
+Data / parameter: NCV_k Data unit: GJ/mass or volume unit Description: Net calorific value of fuel type k where k are the fuel types fired in the captive power plant at the project site in year y Source of data: Either conduct measurements or use accurate and reliable local or national data where available.
 Where such data is not available, use IPCC default net calorific values (country-specific, if available) if they are deemed to reasonably represent local circumstances.
 Choose the values in a conservative manner and justify the choice.
 Measurement Measurements shall be carried out at reputed laboratories and according to procedures (if any): relevant international standards.
 Monitoring frequency: In case of measurements: At least every six months, taking at least three samples for each measurement.
 In case of other data sources: Review the appropriateness of the data annually.
 QA/QC procedures: Any comment: Only applicable if electricity is generated on-site